kean/articles/2020-01-16-swiftui-data-flow.markdown

 }
 ```

-If you think about how `@State` might be implemented, you will notice that the way it works is almost identical to `@ObservedObject`.
-The only major difference is that *you* provide the storage for `@ObservedObject`, and in the case of `@State` SwiftUI automatically creates storage for you.
+`@State` might seem simple, but if you think about its lifetime and about how it might be implemented, you will notice that things are more complicated than it initially seems. `@State` is somewhat similar to `@ObservedObject` – it also automatically invalidates the view when the data changes.
+But while with `@ObservedObject`, *you* provide the storage, in the case of `@State`, SwiftUI automatically creates storage for you.
+How is SwiftUI able to do that?

+View structs in SwiftUI are ephemeral.
+SwiftUI uses them to get the body to know what to render, and then discards the structs.
+But what happens to the `@State`? `@State` clearly has an identity, it is able to outline view structs.
+We don't know exactly how SwiftUI manages the identity of the views that it renders, but you can make an educated guess that there are two separate hierarchies in SwiftUI:

+- A *data tree*: ephemeral hierarchy of view structs
+- A *render tree* where nodes have an identity and persist as long as the view is part of the visible view hierarchy

+When anything in a data tree changes, SwiftUI recomputes the state of the render tree.
+Each new generation of the data tree is diff-ed against the current state of what render tree is displaying on screen.
+SwiftUI applies the diff as efficiently as possible, adding and removing nodes from the render tree as needed.

+> Never make assumptions about the lifetime of view structs (structs conforming to [View](https://developer.apple.com/documentation/swiftui/view) protocol), and never make assumptions about when and how many times [body](https://developer.apple.com/documentation/swiftui/view/body-swift.property) gets called.
+{:.warning}

-Again, we don't know how it is actually implemented, but we can easily extend the [`_ViewRendererHost`](#_ViewRendererHost) prototype to support `@State`.
+So view structs don't have an identity, but nodes in a render tree do.
+And that's where the backing storage for your SwiftUI views is allocated.
+Again, this is just speculation, but it is the most likely explanation and it is similar to the ["reconciliation"](https://reactjs.org/docs/reconciliation.html) process used by React.
+In fact, we can easily extend the [`_ViewRendererHost`](#_ViewRendererHost) prototype to support `@State`.

 The moment SwiftUI creates an instance of `_ViewRendererHost` to represent a view in a view graph, it scans through the view's properties using reflection to find the ones which are `@State`.
 For each of the properties, it creates a storage that probably also implements `ObservableObject` protocol.
 It then subscribes to the changes to the newly created observable objects.

 In fact, if you use reflection to inspect what stored properties `@State` has, you can see it does have some reference-type `StoredLocation` type: